 On the other hand, you can make your audience aware with a business or organizational collaboration through a story.
 Share this story with your audience.
 They can know more about the details of your collaboration.
 Then, introduce the audience to why you’ve decided to partner up and how they can benefit from this collaboration.

 That’s the case for La Mer.
 Although not a promotional collaboration, La Mer shared with their audience that they’re collaborating with a nonprofit, Greenwave.
 It’s their way of showing their support for ocean conservation.
-This type of Facebook ad strategy will win them brownie points from demographics who are eco-conscious.
+This Facebook ad strategy will win them brownie points from eco-conscious demographics.
 That said, their campaign was a success.
-Perception of their brand regarding ocean conservation raised to 1.4 points, and they had 3x more visits in their landing page.
+The perception of their brand regarding ocean conservation was raised to 1.4 points, and they had 3x more visits to their landing page.

 Final Thoughts